 Lunch is not just a meal here — it’s a sacred pause.

-– Tuba Club: seafood with your toes in the sea, followed by a nap on a rock nearby.
+– Tuba Club: for seafood by the sea, followed by a swim at a nearby calanque.

-– Chez La Belge, Arles: simple, quick, and perfect with a strong coffee.
+– Chez La Belge, Arles: for coffee and a quick bite in Arles.

 What to explore